 The goal when valuing a key person for life insurance is to get the correct amount of coverage (not under-insured or over-insured) based on the specific needs of the business.

-However, the amount of life insurance you request needs to be closely associated with the realistic loss to the company if it loses this key person.
+However, the amount of life insurance you request needs to be closely associated with the real loss to the company if it loses this key person.

-The general insurance company guidelines for the amount of key man life insurance available are as follows:
+The general insurance company guidelines for the amount of keyman insurance available are as follows:

-For an employee who owns no equity in the business, the maximum amount of key employee life insurance a business can buy is 10 times the employee’s annual income.
+For an employee who owns no equity in the business, the maximum amount of coverage a company can buy is ten times the employee’s annual income.

 EXAMPLE: If the employee earns $100,000, the maximum amount of life insurance which can be purchased is $1,000,000.

 This does not necessarily mean your business should buy 10 times your key person’s annual income; it’s the stated maximum.
-You may well find 5 to 7 times the key employee’s annual income may be adequate and there is no reason to have a dime more insurance than you really need.
+You may well find 5 to 7 times the employee’s yearly salary may be adequate, and there is no reason to have a dime more insurance than you need.

 Employees with Equity Ownership:

-For an employee of the business who is also an equity owner, the maximum amount of life insurance a business can purchase is 10 times the key person’s income, plus the fair market value of their ownership interest in the business.
+For an employee of the business who is also an equity owner, the maximum amount of life insurance a company can purchase is ten times income, plus the fair market value of their ownership interest in the business.

-The fair market value is defined as what a reasonable person would be willing to pay for the business.
+The definition of fair market value is what a reasonable person would be willing to pay for the business.

-If the key person owned 15% of a business with a fair market value of $2,000,000, the maximum an insurance company would be willing write would be $300,000 for the equity interest plus 10 times the key person’s annual income.
+For example, if you own 15% of a business with a fair market value of $2,000,000, the maximum key man life coverage an insurance company would be willing to write would be $300,000 for the equity interest plus ten times annual income.

 EXAMPLE # 1:

-A company wants to insure its top salesperson for $5,000,000 because they would have a hard time finding a capable replacement if she died.
+A company wants to cover its top salesperson for $5,000,000 because they would have a hard time finding a capable replacement if she died.

-In this case, if the sales person doesn’t have equity in the company or at least earn $500,000, the insurance company will not allow this amount of life insurance to be written.
+In this case, if the key person doesn’t have equity in the company or at least earn $500,000, the insurance company will not allow this amount of coverage.

 EXAMPLE # 2:

-In some cases, lenders may request $10,000,000 of life insurance be purchased on each owner.
+In some cases, lenders may request $10,000,000 of life insurance to be purchased on each owner.

 However, this doesn’t necessarily mean the insurance company will be willing to write $10,000,000 of life insurance on each owner.
 Specific details will be required by the insurance company to justify the amount requested, including comprehensive financial information on the company and the transaction.

-If a start-up company with very little revenue or assets attempts to purchase $7,500,000 of key man life insurance on an individual because they have an investor who wants to protect his investment, the insurance company is NOT going to permit this amount of coverage, as it is unreasonable.
+If a start-up company with very little revenue or assets attempts to purchase $7,500,000 of life insurance because they have an investor who wants to protect his investment, the insurance company is NOT going to permit this amount of coverage, as it is unreasonable.

 No life insurance company will base the amount of key man life insurance allowable on a Pro-Forma projection which may, or may not, come to pass.